g1776/DS440CapstoneIndubitably/README.md

 ### Data

-Data will be stored here, but not commited (just so its easy for us to run each other's code without modifying paths.
+Data will be stored here, but not commited (just so its easy for us to run each other's code without modifying paths).